JSON

 Description |

-Specifies the format of strings for the specified paths and can enable HTML inside another file format.
-Currently supported formats are:
+Specifies the format of strings for the specified paths, and can enable HTML inside another file format.
+Currently, supported formats are:

 Separate multiple paths by commas.
 You may specify a single path for a format or a comma-separated list of paths enclosed in square brackets.
-The list may be empty. |
+The list may be empty.
+Wildcards are allowed in path definitions.

 Examples |